AlexAntony3/AlexDevPath/README.md

 ## Credits

 * [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/ "Simen Daehlin") - Assistance throughout the project
-* My testing team, this was a team of my colleagues, friends and family. - Thank you for all the rigerous testing and feedback.
+* Thank you to the slack team for really supporting me through this.
+This was an intense course.